Omowonuola-Akintola/ECA_CLIMADA_V6.0.1/Readme.md

 The application folder in the repo contains the example data and test files

-The hdf5 data downloaded into the applications/eca_san_salvador are: 'Salvador_hazard_FL_2015.hdf5 and 'Salvador_hazard_FL_2040_extreme_cc.hdf5'.
-They have been tested and works with all the .ipynb file in the same folder
+The hdf5 data downloaded using the custom script can be found in the applications/eca_san_salvador as 'Salvador_hazard_FL_2015.hdf5 and 'Salvador_hazard_FL_2040_extreme_cc.hdf5'.
+They have been tested and work with all the .ipynb test file provided.